FarmBot-Docs/farmbot-software/v12/The-FarmBot-Web-App/sensors.md

 ![edit sensors](_images/edit_sensors.png)

 # Reading sensors
 To manually read a sensor, press its <span class="fb-button fb-gray">READ SENSOR</span> button.
-FarmBot will then read the sensor and display the value in the widget.
+FarmBot will then read the sensor and display the value next to the sensor name.
 Digital sensors will provide a value of either `0` or `1`, while analog sensors will provide a value between `0` and `1023`.

 ![read sensors](_images/read_sensors.png)